and the earth is flat.

 that have been cured thanks to their treatment, they

 become silent.
-On the other hand, I can cite
+On the other hand, I can cite thousands

-them, I shake their hands every day."
+shake their hands every day."

-Hirneise has travelled a lot, has read a lot, and
+Hirneise has travelled a lot, has read a lot, and has

-conclusion is clear: every successful cancer treatment includes the
+clear: every successful cancer treatment includes the

 following three ingredients: thorough detoxification,

 a change of diet and mental or spiritual work.
 "In

 and everywhere.
 It is what the people who overcame

 cancer did.
 I have seen people on their deathbeds,